 This process is best for those looking to save money on their driveway because it can be very inexpensive while also being highly durable.

 The only negative of quarry stones that come from a quarry is that they do not have any uniformity in shape or size, meaning you won’t know what your final product will look like until it’s completed.
 In addition, quarry process doesn’t offer drainage when wet.
-It also requires quite a bit of work before fully installed as part of the driveway.
+It also requires quite a bit of work before being fully installed as part of the driveway.

 Pea gravel is a type of crushed stone.
 It is made up of a mixture of different sizes in diameter and shapes, which gives it its distinct pea-like appearance.
 This gravel has a smooth texture and is a clean stone compared to other ones on the list.